laf3991/FLIR-Calibration/README.md

 ## FLIR ResearchIR
 10 - 50 [C] in steps of 5 [C]
 Using the FLIR software record for 3 min at each temperature.
-Save .ats files in new folder
+Save .ats files in new folder.
-Export .ats as multiple images 32 float.tif for each temperature
+Export .ats as multiple images 32 float.tif for each temperature.
 ### Example file structure
 ```
 -calibration/